ramit21/angular5-poc/README.md

 Execution stack: When the JavaScript engine first encounters your script, it creates a global execution context and pushes it to the current execution stack.
 Whenever the engine finds a function invocation, it creates a new execution context for that function and pushes it to the top of the stack.
 LIFO stack.

-**NgZone**: A zone is an execution context that persists across async tasks.
+**NgZone**: Angular lets us work with zones using the NgZone service, which builds on zone.js.A zone is an execution context that persists across async tasks.
 You can think of it as thread-local storage for JavaScript VMs.
+Angular uses zones to enable automatic change detection in response to changes made by asynchronous tasks, which otherwise do not trigger
+Angular's changeEvent.
+For eg. if you update some DOM element inside settimeout method, this being asynchronous, will not get updated in the DOM.
+That is where you can use NgZone.

 **Logging using ngx-logger**